warpdotdev/themes/README.md

 ## Contributing

-tldr; After adding your theme run the python script for generating theme previews `./scripts/gen_theme_previews.py` like so:
+TLDR; After adding your theme run the python script for generating theme previews `./scripts/gen_theme_previews.py` like so:

 `python3 ./scripts/gen_theme_previews.py standard`

-for a newly added theme that's in the standard folder / directory.
+for a newly added theme that's in the standard folder/directory.
 If you get the error that yaml is missing make sure you `pip install PyYAML`

 There are more [directions on how to use this repository in our documentation.](https://docs.warp.dev/features/themes).